caiobacode/Star-Wars-Planets/README.md

-<h1 align="center">Star Wars Planets</h1>
+<h1 align="center">🌟  Star Wars Planets  🪐</h1>

-## Descrição
-<p>O Star Wars Planets consiste em uma aplicação onde são listados os principais planetas do Star Wars e suas características,
-a lista de planetas vem de uma requisição a API "https://swapi.dev/api", você pode filtrar os planetas pelo nome, população, diamêtro, etc...</p>

-## Tecnologias usadas
+## Description
+<p>Star Wars Planets is an application that lists the main planets of Star Wars and their characteristics.
+The list of planets is obtained through a request to the API "https://swapi.dev/api".
+You can filter the planets by name, population, diameter, etc.</p>

+## 💻 Tecnologies used

 - JavaScript
 - React.JS
 - Context API
 - React Testing Library

-## Instruções
+## 🛠️ Instructions
-#### Requisitos
+#### 📚 Requirements to run this project:
 > [![Node.js][Node.js]][Node.js-url]
 [![Git][Git]][Git-url]
 [![NPM][NPM]][NPM-url]